 Bruising For Besos

 I found myself in a cycle too difficult to escape.
-Add the element of it being a queer relationship, I felt myself completeley alone in the experience.
-It was not until much later, long after I had left the relationship that I realized how intimate partner violence (IPV) cuts across sexuality, class, gender, race/ethnicity, religion and nationality.
-It is a pressing human rights issue that still primarily affects womyn and children, although there are men who also suffer it in silence.
-It is the poison this film (and the films to follow) hopes to excise through Yoli's story.
+I felt myself completeley alone in the experience.
+It was not until long after I had left the relationship that I realized how intimate partner violence (IPV) cuts across sexuality, class, gender, race/ethnicity, religion and nationality.
+It is a pressing human rights issue that still primarily affects womyn and children, although there are plenty of men who also suffer in silence.
+Some of these men have been relatives and friends (queer and nonqueer).

 Although this is not an autobiographical film-- as it was not an auto-drama in its solo play incarnation--this fictional work IS deeply rooted in the emotional truths I’ve experienced, be it as a child or later as a young queer womyn of color.
 I am a survivor of domestic violence (DV) and the other "isms" many of us experience at the intersections of our complex identities.
-I know what it is like to witness your mother beaten on a regular basis, and to experience the traumatizing fear of wondering whether "this time" she will be killed or not.
+I know what it is like to witness your mother beaten on a regular basis, and to experience the traumatizing fear of wondering whether "this time" she would be killed or not.